trotzig/dot/README.md

 Look at the `plugins` directory for examples of how this organizational system works in practice.

+Lastly, there is the `install` directory.
+This directory contains all scripts that are run when `install.sh` is run.
+They are intended to be used to set up symlinks or perform any other one-time actions in order to set up the configuration.
+Each of these scripts should be idempotent, so that running `install.sh` multiple times isn't dangerous in any way.

 ## Etymology
 'Dot' comes from the fact that it ultimately manages 'dot' files, and is a tribute to [Dot Matrix][DotMatrix] of [ReBoot][ReBoot] fame.